apaz-cli/apaz-cli.github.io/blog/The_Craziest_Bug_I_Have_Ever_Witnessed.md

 }
 ```

+    Suppose the thread pauses for the signal handler where I've left the comment.
+In that
-    In that circumstance, when the return value is decided and the thread is paused before the
+circumstance, when the return value is decided and the thread is paused before bookkeeping
-bookkeeping completes, you can see how `malloc()` would return the same thing twice.
-The
+completes, you can see how `malloc()` would return the same thing twice.
+The same thing
-same thing happens inside glibc.
-It grabs a pointer from the freelist, but doesn't
+happens inside glibc.
+It grabs a pointer from the freelist, but doesn't completely erase the
-completely erase the record of it in the same instruction.
-Sometimes the allocator gets
+record of it in the same instruction.
+Sometimes the allocator gets completely corrupted, and
-completely corrupted, and sometimes it doesn't.
-It depends on the timing of the signal,
+sometimes it doesn't.
+It depends on the timing of the signal, which is of course impossible
-which is of course impossible to predict.
+to predict.

 <br>